 This information has been compiled using information from a number of reliable sources, including:

-Thank you to Professor David Luesley, Professor of Gynaecological Oncology, and all of the people affected by cancer who reviewed this edition.
+Thank you to Dr J. Richard Smith, Consultant Gynaecologist, and the people affected by cancer who reviewed this edition.
 Reviewing information is just one of the ways you could help when you join our Cancer Voices network.